 Ever picked up a book with a bad title?
 Ever walked into a shop in a mall that had a poorly displayed entrance?
 Ever read a newspaper article that did not grab your attention?

 Most people have limited attention spans, we are constantly bombarded with new information.
 It is important to grab people’s attention quickly.

-Advertisers spends countless hours & dollars on evaluating which Headlines to use for their Advertising campaigns.
+Advertisers spend countless hours & dollars on evaluating which Headlines to use for their advertising campaigns.
 They understand the value of hitting the right nerve with their audience/readers, so they at-least read their message.
 They want to ensure that the readers take action on the Headline ie. read the article or ad.

 You should consider using the same mindset on LinkedIn.
 It is an amazing platform providing you a free opportunity to advertise your skill-sets and expertise to the marketplace.
 It is your virtual billboard.

 However, most users completely disregard the importance of a strong LinkedIn Headline.
 The more time a recruiter spends on your LinkedIn profile, the higher probability that they might consider you for the hiring process.
 So, ensure that you customize your LinkedIn Headline so recruiters will read your profile.

 Headlines That Don’t Make an Impression

 By default, LinkedIn picks up your current Job title and makes that your headline.
 So if your title is “Accountant at Acme Corp.” – the same will appear on your Headline.
 Although it achieves the purpose of telling the audience about what you do, it does not necessarily make a favorable impression.
 Unless a recruiter is particularly looking for An Accountant from Acme Corp., there is a slim chance that you will be found.

 If you are job-hunting; and your title says something like this “Looking for New Opportunities”, then you are sure to be lost in the mix of tons of other users, and become invisible to prospective recruiters.